Webbery, Alverdiscott

 Webbery (anciently Wibbery) is an historic manor in the parish of Alverdiscott in North Devon, England.
+At one time, it was the home of the Lippingcott or Lippincott family.

 History

 Nicholas the Bowman

 The manor of WIBERIE is listed in the Domesday Book of 1086 as the first of the twelve Devonshire holdings that belonged to "Nicholas the Bowman" (Nicolaus Balistarius or Archibalistarius), a servant of King William the Conqueror and one of the Devon Domesday Book tenants-in-chief.
 His tenant was Roger Goad.
 He was also a tenant-in-chief in Warwickshire.
 Nicholas was the king's artilleryman, whose role was "the captain or officer in charge of the stone and missile discharging engines used in sieges".
 He was also known as Nicholas de la Pole.
 At some time between 1095 and 1100 he exchanged his manor of Ailstone in Warwickshire for the manor of Plymtree in Devon, held by St Peter's Abbey, Gloucester.

 Feudal barony of Plympton

 Most of his landholdings later descended to the feudal barony of Plympton.